 Falling sick in Singapore can be a terrifying experience, and not just because of health concerns.
 As you sit in the waiting room waiting for the bill to arrive, you wonder if it wouldn’t be cheaper to just organise a funeral for yourself instead.
 The CHAS card in Singapore is meant to alleviate some of those costs, at least for those who qualify.

-Singaporeans belonging to a lower-to-middle income household, or those who are from the Pioneer Generation, can quality for the CHAS card (Community Health Assist card).
+Singaporeans belonging to a lower-to-middle income household, those who are from the Pioneer Generation and Merdeka Generation, as well as Singaporeans with chronic conditions can qualify for the CHAS card (Community Health Assist card).
 Flashing this card lets you get subsidised treatments at participating clinics and healthcare centres.

 CHAS card application procedure & eligibility criteria

 The CHAS card is only for lower-income Singaporeans and the elderly.
 If the average household income per person is $1,800 or below, you can qualify for the card.
 For households with no income, the eligibility is based on the annual value of your home – it needs to be $21,000 and below.

 |Type of CHAS card||Household monthly income per person||Annual value of home (for households with no income)|

 |CHAS Green||Abve $1,800||Above $21,000|